-Our proprietary Data Driven Needs Analysis (Data DNA) is a tool we provide at no additional cost to our clients.
-It allows you to determine the number of caseload hours required to be compliant, and the types of skills needed to make a difference in the lives of students, whether with a full or part-time speech therapist, occupational therapist, or augmentative alternative communication specialist.
+Our proprietary Data Driven Needs Analysis (Data DNA) is a tool we provide at no additional cost to our school partners.
+It allows you to determine the number of caseload hours required to be compliant, and the types of skills needed to make a difference in the lives of students.
 We can even provide temporary coverage for employees on medical or maternity leave.

-BTS DNA helps you determine the precise type of therapist and amount of time needed to serve your caseload.
-Contact us for a DNA assessment today.
+The BTS Data DNA helps you determine the precise type of provider and amount of time needed to serve your caseload.
+Contact us for a Data DNA assessment today.

-BTS employment screening results in quality therapy services.
+BTS employment screening results in quality related services.

-Every therapist at Boothby Therapy Services goes through a rigorous interview process before being invited to join our community of therapists.
+Every provider at Boothby Therapy Services goes through a rigorous interview process before being invited to join our Community of Providers.
 This includes an initial interview, a survey of their experience and clinical preferences, a Clinical Skills Assessment, a review of three evaluations or writing samples, a reference check, and a clinical background check.

-When you hire a Boothby therapist, your school is gaining a highly skilled team member!
+When you hire a BTS provider, your school is gaining a highly skilled team member!

-Speech Therapy (ST) / Speech Language Pathologist (SLP) — Our ASHA-certified Speech Language professionals have experience with populations from age three through 21 and expertise with disorders ranging from articulation and language, to stuttering, social skills deficits, apraxia, autism, multiple disabilities and many others.
+Speech Therapy — Our ASHA-certified speech-language professionals have experience with populations from age three through 21 and expertise with disorders ranging from articulation and language, to stuttering, social skills deficits, apraxia, autism, multiple disabilities and many others.

-Occupational Therapy (OT) — Our Occupational Therapists and Certified Occupational Therapy Assistants work with students in preschool through grade 12+.
+Occupational Therapy — Our occupational therapists and certified occupational therapy assistants work with students in preschool through grade 12+.
 They understand how to address fine motor, visual perception, visual motor and sensory processing deficits in the school-based model.

-Teacher of the Visually Impaired (TVI) / Orientation Mobility (OM) — Our TVI/OM certified professionals may implement IEP goals and objectives to address sensory development, the achievement of vision milestones, the use of Braille, use of low vision aids to improve vision for academic skills (primarily reading), and to increase independence/safety for travel.
+Teachers of Students with Visual Impairments (TVI) — Our TVI professionals may implement IEP goals and objectives to address sensory development, the achievement of vision milestones, the use of Braille, use of low vision aids to improve vision for academic skills (primarily reading), and to increase independence/safety for travel.